yyd106/Crust-Grants-Program/README.md

 ### 3. Milestone Delivery and Payment

-*If you are a winning project in Crust-themed events, such as Hackathon, and do not intend to continue to work on your innovation to apply for a Regular Crust Grants of up to $30,000, you may ignore this section.*
+*If you are a winning project in Crust-themed events, such as Hackathon, and do not intend to continue to work on your innovation to apply for a Regular Crust Grants of up to $30,000, you may ignore this section.
+If you are interested in the regular Grants, you can follow the hint in [applications/application_template](applications/application_template.md) to complate the application*

 Milestones are to be delivered on the Grant Milestone Delivery repository.
 You can find the delivery process [here](https://github.com/crustio/Crust-Grant-Milestone-Delivery).